 Be aware of cliff ledges that may be undermined and please stay on the designated path

 The Old Schoolhouse Trail is accessible from three locations: in Sandy Cove access is along Barbour Avenue or off Greening’s Point access road.
 In Happy Adventure access is at the junction of Plant Road and Harbour View Road.
-The best access to this trail is via Tom King Blvd in Sandy Cove, next to the pony farm, where parking is provided at the end of the road.
+The best access to this trail is via Tom King Blvd in Sandy Cove where parking is provided at Crooked Tree Park, a short community walk away from the Trailhead.
 There is another entrance located in Happy Adventure (just up from the fish plant); however, there is no parking lot provided at this entrance.

-There are a couple of ways to extend this hike: 1) from the parking lot (next to the pony farm), continue along Barbour Avenue and take the steps down to Capelin Gulch and Sandy Cove Beach, one of the province’s most recognizable and popular beaches.
-Or turn left at the Old Schoolhouse Road portion of the trail and walk to the town of Happy Adventure.
+There are a couple of ways to extend this hike: 1) from the parking lot (at Crooked Tree Park), cross over Tom King Blvd to Down Below Road and take the steps down to Sandy Cove Beach, one of the province’s most recognizable and popular beaches.
+Follow the beach to the end, Capelin Gulch, and take the stair case up to Barbour Avenue and go left to connect to the trail.
+Or take at the Old Schoolhouse Road portion of the trail (near the petting farm) and walk to the town of Happy Adventure.
 Explore this picturesque community before returning to the trail and walking back to the parking lot.